TariAgentBenchmark/semantra/README.md

    ```

 Adjust the paths, model, or backend flags as needed; once `start` reports success, open `http://localhost:5001` to browse your indexed documents.
+If the datasets directory is empty (or missing) the server still boots and shows an empty library so you can upload documents from the UI.

 ### Environment configuration